• Skip to main content

 Side view, bruschetta chicken garnished with balsamic glaze on a cream serving platter.

-5. Top the cooked chicken with the bruschetta, then drizzle with balsamic glaze (optional).
+6. Generously top the chicken breasts with the tomato topping, then drizzle with balsamic reduction if desired.
+Mangia!

 Chef’s Tips